djry35/mdc/FishKillUpdated/README.md

 		Values: Clear/Hazy/Opaque
 	Color
 		Values: string
+		All submitters can have different descriptions, so this is not standardized.
 	Visible Discharge?
 		Values: Yes/No
 	Surface Scum?
 		Values: Yes/No
 	Odor
 		Values: string
+		See color.
 ----The fields above are repeated regarding 24 hours before the investigation----
 ----There is one extra field for the 24 hour before period:
 	Precipitation Amount